GitCodeK/Calculator_HW1/README.md

 Use Checksum to ensure you're sending the correct value.
-- Convert and sum messages character by character to bits.
+- Convert and sum messages character by character to ASCII.
-- If the total is more than 8 digits, perform end rounding to make it 8 digits.
+- If the total is more than 4 digits, Delete all numbers with 4 or more digits.